 Learn more about the Contact Record Outbound API.

 The data replication service populates an external SQL database securely with Contact or Resource data maintained within an iCarol system, allowing for real-time data sharing.
 The data is structured in the standard iCarol schema, allowing your database administrator to create data models and relating tables.
 Some iCarol customers use this to build their own server, and take data from multiple sources and combine it, with one of the sources of data being iCarol.
 Our customers have also used this option to create websites, public dashboards, and to populate data into other systems.

-Encrypt and Email Contact Records
+Email Contact Records

-Contact Records in iCarol can be converted to PDF and then authorized personnel can send an encrypted email with a password protected PDF file of the Contact Record, right within the iCarol system. iCarol customers use this method when they need to:
+Contact Records in iCarol can be converted to PDF and then authorized personnel can send an email with a password protected PDF file of the Contact Record, right within the iCarol system. iCarol customers use this method when they need to: